bogdan/blog/slides/rails_contribution/one/01_slide.md

 !SLIDE

 ## One more thing
+# About Curebit
-# About Company I am working in right now
+## Company I am working in right now

 !SLIDE